 Doctoral Supervisory Committees emerge as students move toward the formal identification of a Thesis Supervisor.
 The members of these new committees may, but need not, include members of the initial Advisory Committee.
 The initial association of the student and the prospective Doctoral (Thesis) Supervisor is a process of mutual selection, though the initiative lies with the student to secure the agreement of the professor who is to serve in this capacity.
-The appointment of the Doctoral Supervisor is confirmed by the GCTS Coordinator.
+Once this agreement is secured, the professor informs the GCTS in writing and the appointment of the Doctoral Supervisor is confirmed by the GCTS Coordinator.

 Doctoral Supervisory Committees consist of three members of the GCTS.
-These members are the Supervisor and two other professors who are qualified to offer expert advice in the proposed area of research.
-The other two members are chosen jointly by the student, the Supervisor, and the GCTS Coordinator.
+These members are the

+Supervisor and two other professors who are qualified to offer expert advice in the proposed area of research.
+The other two members are chosen jointly by the student and the Supervisor; the committee is then approved by the GCTS Coordinator.
 The Doctoral Supervisory Committee assists students in preparing the Thesis Prospectus, the General Exams, and the Thesis Proposal.